kaBeech/tensort/README.md

 500 billion elements), but differences can be noticed when sorting smaller lists as well.

-We now have the standard form of Robustsort: a potentially recursive Tensort with a 3-bit base case using a Supersort adjudicating Bubblesort, Exchangesort, and Permutationsort as its base SubAlgorithm.
+We now have a basic form of Robustsort: a potentially recursive Tensort with a 3-bit base case using a Supersort adjudicating Bubblesort, Rotationsort, and Permutationsort as its base SubAlgorithm.

 Well that's pretty cool!
 But I wonder... can we make this more robust, if we relax the rules just a little more?